nicholaspederson/vlq-Tprime1lep-SLA/README.md

 1. Edit doTemplates.py to set the region and prefix to match a set of plots.
 You can also control the samples and uncertainties that are processed (e.g. you can ignore some samples or uncertainties that were created in the condor job).
 This script converts pickle files to ROOT files and write a latex-formatted yield table.

-2. Edit modifyBinning.py (**Note: not updated yet for BtoTW**) to control binning and add certain uncertainties.
+2. Edit modifyBinning.py to control binning and add certain uncertainties.
 This script is important for uncertainties that are defined based on looking at the final bin contents of some histogram and doing operations on them -- notably PDF and Scale uncertainties.
 Edit runRebinning.sh to rebin multiple plots

 3. python3 -u doTemplates.py

-(4. sh runRebinning.sh) Later, when it's ready.
-Historically, the output of modifyBinning.py has been the set of ROOT files used for the Higgs Combine limit setting tool.
+4. python3 -u modifyBinning.py   (If the template directory, plotName, etc, are correct in this file, it can be run directly. runRebinning.sh is just a utility for changing these)

 ### Making plot images